digitalrebar/doc/deployment/install/quick.rst

 Remember to delete used nodes from the Nodes page before taking the system down!
 There is no automatic cleanup.

-For more on the UI, see :ref:`web_user_guide`.
 For instructions on how to add nodes with the UX, see :ref:`ux_nodes`.

-Workload Wizard to Build Cluster (using RackN UX)
+Workload Wizard to Build a Cluster with RackN UX
 -------------------------------------------------

 We are using a very basic Kubernetes as a reference app for this quick install.

 #.
-Select Workloads...Kubernetes from the left hand navigation and follow the steps.
+Select Workloads...Kubernetes from the left hand navigation and follow these steps:

    #.
-The defaults are safe, you do not need to make any changes.
+Name the deployment.
+(These names are case sensitive!)
+If auto-commit is left on, deployment review is skipped.
+This is recommended for quick start.
    #.
-Name your deployment.
-Leaving auto-commit on skips the deployment review and is recommended for quick start.
-      #.
-Your OS is set when you create your provider (you may only have one).
+The OS is set when the provider is created.
+(Note: There may only be one.)
 Do not try System (Physical) Nodes for quick start.
    #.
 Configure select options.
-There may be additional options, just key ones exposed for the Wizard.
+There may be additional options, but only the key ones are exposed in the Wizard.
+The defaults here are safe.
    #.
-Select your nodes and set their roles in the deployment.
-Defaults are safe here.
+Select desired nodes and set their roles in the deployment.
+The defaults are safe here.
    #.
 Review the JSON that will be submitted to direct the install.
-You can edit this by clicking the "pencil" button.
+The JSON can be edited by clicking the pencil icon in the top right corner.

 #.
-Watch Digital Rebar build the cluster from the Deployment...Matrix tab or Annealer button (top right corner).
+Watch Digital Rebar build the cluster from the Matrix tab on the Deployment page or from the Annealer button in the top right corner.
+For more on the Matrix tab and the Annealer, see :ref:`ux_deployment` and :ref:`ux_annealer` respectively.
 #.
 Login to the cluster from the Master Node using ``https://[ip of master]/ui`` (admin/changeme)

    #.
-Get the IP of the manager from Nodes and looking for the address of the node that is assigned as the cluster-master
+Get the IP of the manager from Nodes and look for the address of the node that is assigned as the cluster-master.